AdobeDocs/analytics.en/help/technotes/event/communicate.md

 # Communicate event impact to users

-If you have data [impacted by an event](overview.md), it is important to communicate that event to users in your organization.
-The following sections show different ways that you can communicate with users in your organization within Adobe Analytics.
+If you have data [impacted by an event](../event-impacted.md), it is important to communicate that event to users in your organization.

+* Develop a common disclaimer that you can use in communications for consistency
+* Provide ongoing communication to Analytics users and key stakeholders during and after the event
+* Place a calendar reminder for subsequent milestones, such as the following month or year.
+This communication in the future helps remind users viewing reports the impact in month-over-month or year-over-year reports.

+Within Adobe Analytics, the following sections show different ways that you can communicate with users in your organization.
+You can also use other methods outside of Adobe Analytics, such as email, to communicate with users.

 ## Communicate through panel or visualization descriptions